 We have interviewed some seniors in Norway as to their thoughts of the usefulness of the H2Hcare system – all in the name of user-driven-design.
 The seniors were selected from voluntary members of the NGO Seniornett and 6 patients and 5 informal caregivers were interviewed.
-They were all in the age group 69 to 82 years of age – and living well with their or their patient’s heart disease.
+They were all in the age group 69 to 82 years of age – and living well with their heart disease.
 Since the subjects were selected from a group of volunteers to begin with, the findings do not necessarily represent a valid cross-section of the senior population with heart disease.
 One possible result of this recruitment procedure (immediate response and eager to participate) may be that we have an overrepresentation of persons who are relatively healthy both mentally and physically.

 The interviews were split into two parts: thoughts and experiences with the hospital discharge process and then the time thereafter.
 And also if the subjects could envision the benefits from a robot-help system in the processes – like the H2Hcare.